MiroHibler/meteor-preloader/README.md

 That's fine for small (one-page) applications with a few (dozen) custom .js files, but when you're building a large, structured application that has many different screens, like a CMS application for example, things are getting more complicated.

 The problem in large applications is that you usually don't want to serve all libraries (.js and .css files) to **ALL** pages.
-A login page or a user profile page doesn't need fairly large mapping or graph visualization libraries or extensive styling, for example.
+A login page or a user profile page doesn't need fairly large mapping or graph visualization libraries or extensive styling.

 Also, to improve the page loading speed and responsiveness, you'd often want to load 3rd party libraries from CDN (or author's server) instead of your own server.

 To load such files, a usual approach is to use AJAX loader, for example jQuery's `$.ajax`, or a higher-level alternatives like `$.get()` and `$.load()`.
-The main problem with those methods is that they work - asynchronously - meaning they _will not block the page loading_, which may be a problem for depending libraries and user defined methods - successful AJAX load doesn't guarantee that the library has finished self-initialization, therefore may not be available to other libraries and custom methods when they load or being invoked.
+The main problem with those methods is that they work _asynchronously_, meaning - they _will not block the page loading_, which may be a problem for depending libraries and user defined methods - successful AJAX load doesn't guarantee that the library has finished self-initialization, therefore may not be available to other libraries and custom methods when they load or being invoked.

 _preloader's_ main task is to fix that problem.